Angel-ML/math2/README.md

 # math2
 A math lib optimized for sparse calculation.

 The math lib is a self-developed new subject separated from previous Angel version.
-Other project such as mlcore, parameter server and Angel serving are based math lib.
+Other projects such as mlcore, parameter server and Angel serving are based math lib.
 The math lib is designed for sparse calculation.
 The main features of math lib as following:

 ### 1. Smart rehash
 We adopt a fast typed hash map (no general type) to store sparse vectors and matrix.
 As the calculation going, the vectors is getting more and more dense.
 As a result, many rehash emerged.
-To reduce the amount of rehash, we specification an operation type to every operator.
+To reduce the amount of rehash, we specify an operation type to every operator.
 - the `union` type represents the output index is the union of the input indices;
 - the `intersection` type indicates the output index is the intersection of the input indices;
 - the `all` type denotes the result would be dense.

 Once we known the operator type, we can use it reduce rehash greatly.

 | operator type | example | rehash |
 | ---- | ---- | ---- |